xinzhou93/CS280A/content/Project 5B.md

 **Hyperparameters:**
 - Batch size: 64
-- Learning rate: 1e-2 with ExponentialLR scheduler
+- Learning rate: 1e-3 (constant, no scheduler)
 - Hidden dimension D: 64
 - Epochs: 10
 - $p_{uncond}$: 0.1

+To simplify training, I removed the ExponentialLR scheduler and compensated by using a lower constant learning rate (1e-3 instead of 1e-2).
+The original scheduler decayed LR from 1e-2 to 1e-3 over 10 epochs, so using 1e-3 throughout provides stable training without the complexity of scheduling.

 **Training Loss:**